brandoncurtis/shell-novice/_episodes/02-filedir.md

 If she presses tab again,
 Bash will add `2012-07-03/` to the command, since it's the only possible completion.
-Pressing tab again does nothing, since there are 19 possibilities;
+Pressing `TAB` again does nothing, since there are 19 possibilities;
-pressing tab twice brings up a list of all the files, and so on.
+pressing `TAB` twice brings up a list of all the files, and so on.
 This is called **tab completion**, and we will see it in many other tools as we go on.